Allergan ruling casts doubt on tribal patent strategy

 Allergan said it was disappointed by Bryson’s decision to invalidate the patents and vowed to appeal.

-Legal experts said the rebuke from a prominent judge will make other patent owners reluctant to copy Allergan’s maneuver.
+Legal experts said the rebuke from a prominent judge will make other patent owners reluctant to copy Allergan’s manoeuvre.

 “This should flash some serious yellow lights, if not red lights, in front of parties considering a deal like this,” said Michael Carrier, a professor of patent law at Rutgers Law School.